christysnwong/weather_typescript/README.md

 #### Introduction

-Weather Dashboard is a single page app that allows users to get the latest weather information in order to plan their days.
-Users can view today's weather as well as weather forecasts for the next 7 days at their current location.
-Furthermore, users can bookmark other cities and find out weather information at other locations.
+The Weather Dashboard is a single-page app that helps users plan their days by providing the latest weather information.
+It displays today's weather and weather forecasts for the next 7 days, based on the user's current location.
+Additionally, users can save other cities as bookmarks and view their weather information.

-Users need to give permission to the browser to access their current location.
+Users must give their browser permission to access their current location.

-The tech stack of this project consists of React and Typescript.
+The technology stack used in this project includes React and TypeScript.

 #### Functionality

-* Users can view the weather information at their current location in metric unit or imperial unit
+* View weather information at their current location in either metric or imperial units.
-* Users can add cities to their bookmarks and view cities' weather information
+* Add cities to their bookmarks and view their weather information.
-* Users can delete cities from their bookmarks
+* Delete cities from their bookmarks.
-* Users can view more details by clicking on any bookmarked cities
+* View more details by clicking on any of their bookmarked cities.
-* Users can view weather forecasts of their current city or bookmarked cities
+* View weather forecasts for their current city or any of their bookmarked cities.
-* Users' unit preferences and bookmarks are saved locally on their browser
+* Their unit preferences and bookmarks are saved locally on their browser.

 #### Set Up